JumaryS/todata-the-directors-cut/README.md

-# Todata
+# This is not easy

 ### Goal
-Create a To-do list that works
+1. Create a To-do list that works
+2. Don't copy from your fellows
+3. Ask teachers for toggle help

 ### What Does That Entail?